 Day traders need to combine the practice habits of a pro athlete with the patience of a Jedi.
 You won’t get there overnight, but with the right tools and experience, you can make a career out of successful day trading.

 What Is Day Trading?

 If you’ve ever opened a position and closed it on the same day, you’ve participated in day trading.
 Day trading simply means buying and selling stocks within the same trading day while holding no positions overnight.

 Most people who call themselves day traders will occasionally use other techniques like swing trading, but most trades will be opened and closed in the same session.

 Since day traders are attempting to predict a price shift minutes or seconds before it occurs, technical analysis plays a huge role in day trading strategies.
 The basics are the same as any type of investing – buy low and sell high.

 But technical analysis provides clues as to when that high or low will actually occur and day traders use that information to enter positions.

-By leveraging strategies like momentum or gap and go, day traders can be in and out of positions within minutes (or sometimes even seconds) while posting prodigious profits.
+By leveraging strategies like momentum or gap and go, day traders can be in and out of positions within minutes (or sometimes even seconds).